GrimaceOfDespair/kyero-importer/src/readme.txt

 The quickest method for installing the importer is:

 1. Visit Plugins -> Add New in the WordPress dashboard
-1. Search for kyero-importer
+1. Search for import-kyero-feed
 1. Click "Install Now"
 1. Finally click "Activate Plugin & Run Importer"

 If you would prefer to do things manually then follow these instructions:

-1. Upload the `kyero-importer` folder to the `/wp-content/plugins/` directory
+1. Upload the `import-kyero-feed` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to the Tools -> Import screen, click on WordPress